anusha1311anusha1311/ACTUS-DeFi-Treasury-Intelligence-ADTI-/README.md

 When connected to Claude via the `generalRisk` MCP server, you upload a Postman collection JSON, ask a question, and receive real simulation results as interactive visualizations — all from actual ACTUS contract event computations, not mocked data.

-This project was built as part of an open-source initiative to bridge traditional financial risk modeling with decentralized finance using the ACTUS standard.

 ```
 ┌──────────────┐     ┌──────────────────┐     ┌──────────────────────────┐